-A student requesting a withdrawal will be assigned a Withdrawal Passing (WP), Withdrawal Failing (WF), or Withdrawal Non-Attendance (WN).
+A student requesting a withdrawal will be assigned a Withdrawal grade (W).
 The faculty of the College of Nursing supports the University policy which stipulates that the use of an "I" or "W" to mask unsuccessful performance is inappropriate

 After the 4th week of class the instructor must approve a withdrawal.